input-output-hk/plutus-pioneer-program/code/week02/README.md

 # Lecture 2 notes
-Lecture notes based on the first ever official https://github.com/input-output-hk/plutus-pioneer-program/[ Plutus-Pioneer program].
-This notes follow the https://www.youtube.com/watch?v=E5KRk5y9KjQ/[YouTube lecture 2]
+Lecture notes based on the first ever official [ Plutus-Pioneer program](https://github.com/input-output-hk/plutus-pioneer-program).
+This notes follow the [YouTube lecture 2](https://www.youtube.com/watch?v=E5KRk5y9KjQ/).

 [[get-started]]
 ## 1) Get started with the cabal repl

-Since we are not installing cabal locally, bacause it is much more convenient to use it from nix-shell (this is included in https://nixos.org/nix/[Nix]), we will navigate to the plutus-pioneer/week02 git-cloned repo inside a nix environment.
+Since we are not installing cabal locally, bacause it is much more convenient to use it from nix-shell (this is included in [Nix](https://nixos.org/nix/)), we will navigate to the plutus-pioneer/week02 git-cloned repo inside a nix environment.
 However, nix must be started first from the plutus root repo.

     $ cd Cardano-King/plutus/
     $ nix-shell